An Exploration of Degeneracy in Abelian Varieties of Fermat Type: Degenerate Abelian Varieties

 The degeneracy of the Mumford-Tate group gives us some information about the Hodge group and the identity component of the algebraic Sato-Tate group of $A$.
 However in order to compute moment statistics for the Sato-Tate group, we need to know the explicit embedding of the Hodge group in $\USp(2g)$, where $g$ is the dimension of $A$.
 The exceptional cycles in the Hodge ring of $A$ give extra relations on the elements of the Hodge ring (see Theorem \ref{thm:Hodge}); these extra relations can be used to determine the embedding of the Hodge group.

 Since the Mumford-Tate and Hodge groups only give us information about the identity component of the Sato-Tate group, we will not gain information about the component group.
-The Sato-Tate group of a degenerate abelian variety can have not only a smaller-than-expected identity component, but can also have a larger component group than what would be explained by endomorphisms.
+The Sato-Tate group of a degenerate abelian variety can have not only an identity component that is smaller than expected, but can also have a larger component group than what would be explained by endomorphisms.
 In general, for an abelian variety $A/F$ we have a canonical surjection

 where $K$ is the endomorphism field of $A$, but the surjection is not necessarily an isomorphism if $A$ is degenerate (see, for example, \cite{SutherlandGenus3}).
-In general, we have an isomorphism $\ST(A)/\ST^0(A) \simeq \Gal(L/F)$, where $L$ is the minimal Galois extension of $F$ for which $\ST(A_L)$ is connected.
-The field $L$ is the fixed field of the kernel of a map induced by the $\ell$-adic representation $\rho_{A,\ell}$ in Equation \eqref{eqn:artinrepresntation} (see \cite[Theorem 3.12]{SutherlandNotes}), and so we say that $L$ is {cut out} by the representation.
+In general, we have an isomorphism $\ST(A)/\ST^0(A) \simeq \Gal(L/F)$, where $L$ is the minimal Galois extension of $F$ for which $\ST(A_L)$ is connected.\footnote{The field $L$ is exactly the field $K$ when $A$ is nondegenerate.
+In particular, this is the case for all abelian varieties for dimension $\leq 3$.} The field $L$ is the fixed field of the kernel of a map induced by the $\ell$-adic representation $\rho_{A,\ell}$ in Equation \eqref{eqn:artinrepresntation} (see \cite[Theorem 3.12]{SutherlandNotes}).
 In some cases, we can use results of Zywina \cite{zywina2020determining} to determine this field $L$.
 In Section \ref{sec:DegenerateExamples} we will see examples where the field $L$ is the endomorphism field of $A$ and ones where an extension is needed.